SourTik/QR-Code-Component/README.md

 Challenge by Frontend Mentor.
-Designs provided by them; implementation by me.
+Designs provided by them; Code by me.